 Regional electricity planning is about identifying and meeting local electricity needs to ensure the reliability of supply in each of the established 21 electricity planning regions across the province.
-Planning for each region involves the creation of a 20-year outlook, considering the region's unique needs and characteristics, energy-related projects and initiatives (e.g. energy efficiency, electrification, distributed energy resources, etc.), local generation, transmission and distribution.
-Regional planning is only one component of planning Ontario's electricity system, which includes bulk (ie. Provincial) and local distribution system planning that also has the goal of maintaining a reliable and cost-effective electricity supply.
+Planning for each region involves the creation of a 20-year outlook, considering the region's unique needs and characteristics, energy-related projects, and initiatives (e.g. energy efficiency, electrification, distributed energy resources, etc.), local generation, transmission, and distribution.
+Regional planning is just one component of the broader system planning process, which also includes bulk and distribution system planning.
+All these elements share the common objective of maintaining a reliable and cost-effective electricity supply.
 See the Appendix for more information on this process.

-Each of these regions undergoes a formal planning process at least once every five years, though at different times.
-The process unfolds differently each time depending on the region's unique changes, developments, needs and concerns.
-The Ontario Energy Board requires an IRRP to be completed within 18 months following the determination that it is necessary.
+Each of the 21 regions undergoes a formal planning process at least once every five years, though at different times.
+The process unfolds differently each time depending on the region's unique changes, developments, needs, and concerns.
+The Ontario Energy Board (OEB) requires an IRRP to be completed within 18 months following the determination that an IRRP is necessary.
 For more information about how this process works, see the Appendix or visit the IESO website.

-REGIONAL ELECTRICITY PLANNING IN HAMILTON
+REGIONAL ELECTRICITY PLANNING IN Kitchener-Waterloo-Cambridge-Guelph